 - small amounts of drugs stored in fat are released at a later time causing the person to re-experience the drug effect and desire to use again

-This information reflects hypothesized processes of drug metabolism, bioavailability, and psychoactive impact, and is the premise for the Narconon detoxification regimen. a This theoretical information does not reflect current evidence that is widely accepted and recognized as medically and scientifically accurate.
+This information reflects hypothesized processes of drug metabolism, bioavailability, and psychoactive impact, and is the premise for the Narconon detoxification regimen.
+This theoretical information does not reflect current evidence that is widely accepted and recognized as medically and scientifically accurate.

 Examples of misleading statements and inferences presented to students in NDAP presentations and supplementary resources include: